auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 Do you love the American ideal of merit, equality, and freedom, but find yourself trapped in our current dystopia with no alternative?

-Have you accepted collapse, on the scale of ecological, social, global collapse is imminent by the year 2050?
+Have you accepted collapse is imminent on the ecological, social, global scale by the year 2050?

 Do you accept humans are deeply flawed, greed is rarely good, and we should have limitations?